 A system bootup failure may occur when critical files are lost or corrupted.
-A typical and common cause of boot up failure is power lost during system update.
-Moxa System Management (MSM) provides system fallback capability which can automatically recovers your system to the last known working state if boot up failure is detected after critical change(s) are made to the primary system.
-The boot failure criteria are customizable by user.
+A typical and common cause of bootup failures is power lost during system update.
+Moxa System Management (MSM) provides system fallback capability, which can automatically recover your system to the last known working state if boot up failure is detected after critical change(s) are made to the primary system.
+The boot failure criteria are customizable.